 You will experience elevation change when you arrive, so it will be harder to exercise.
 You will get tired a lot faster from hiking and it will take you a couple of days for your body to adjust.
 Also, remember that some hikes are better for families than others.
 Don’t bring your kids on a hike that is too hard.
 No one will be happy!

-Some of the hardest hikes we did on our trip were the: Bear Lake to Fern Lake, Sky Pond and Mount Ida hike along the Continental Divide.
+Some of the hardest hikes we really enjoyed: Bear Lake to Fern Lake, Sky Pond and Mount Ida hike along the Continental Divide.
 My personal favorite was the Ouzel Falls hike, it had 3 amazing waterfalls, beautiful forested trails and lots of wildlife!